JoseGon18/product-page-stackline/README.md

 ## Notes

+My submission uses React and Redux best practices, while also implementing Typescript.

 For this assessment I went forward with implementing both table and graph for the product data.
-On top of this, the Product Details section was implemented.
+On top of this, the Product Details section was also implemented using the provided image and data.

 For the web page components, they are dynamic in their size depending on the size of the window page.
 I opted for this approach for a more seamless and pleasing user experience when viewing the data.

 ## Final Thanks